Periapsises/mos/README.md

 This is an emulated verison of the 6502 that you can program and run, all from within Garry's Mod.

-This is still under developement and a lot of the cool features planned for it haven't been implemented yet.

-## Plans for the future

-Currently, you can only write assembly instructions as well as labels to help you mark specific locations of your code.
-A preprocessor is planned to be added in the near future to allow more control over the resulting compiled code such as
-- Changing the location of the code
-- Defining bytes directly in memory
-- Defining and using macros
-- Including files

 # Writing Conventions

 ## Globals